fxsitecompat/www.fxsitecompat.dev/content/docs/2020/geolocation-fullscreen-camera-mic-screen-capture-requests-from-cross-origin-iframe-are-now-disabled-by-default.md

 ---
 Firefox 73 has added the support for [Feature Policy](https://developer.mozilla.org/docs/Web/HTTP/Feature_Policy) that allows web developers to control the behaviour of various web platform features and APIs.
 The new `allow` attribute on the `<iframe>` element can be used to control features within the `<iframe>`, where certain features are now disabled for third parties by default in an effort to avoid confusion for users.

-These features can no longer be requested from cross-origin `<iframe>`s unless the feature is explicitly enabled with the `allow` attribute:
+These features can no longer be used in cross-origin `<iframe>`s unless the feature is explicitly enabled with the `allow` attribute:

 * Geolocation API: [`geolocation`](https://developer.mozilla.org/docs/Web/HTTP/Headers/Feature-Policy/geolocation) directive
 * Fullscreen API: [`fullscreen`](https://developer.mozilla.org/docs/Web/HTTP/Headers/Feature-Policy/fullscreen) directive